DiamondLightSource/DosNa/README.md

 ### Ram

-The `ram` (default) backend simulates an on-memory Object Store by defining the Cluster as a standard python dictionary.
-Similarly, a Pool acts as a nested dictionary and Dataset as another dictionary working as lookup table for all the existing chunks, with additional attributes such as the dataset shape, the dataset data type and the size of the chunks.
+The `ram` (default) backend simulates an on-memory Object Store by defining the Connection as a standard python dictionary.
+Similarly, a Dataset use a dictionary working as lookup table for all the existing chunks, with additional attributes such as the dataset shape, the dataset data type and the size of the chunks.
 DataChunks are then on-memory numpy arrays.

 This backend is the quickest one and very useful to test different functionality of DosNa.
 It is important to note that when used with MPI Engine it will have an unpredictable weird behavior, as each process will have its own copy of the data on memory.
 It will work with Joblib Engine though, as long as the `multithreading` option is selected.

+Connection parameters: \
+`Connection(name, directory='.')`

+- name (string): The name that identifies the connection.

 ### Hdf5

-Simulates an on-disk Object Store by defining the Cluster, Pool and Dataset as an on-disk folder tree.
+Simulates an on-disk Object Store by defining the Connection and Dataset as an on-disk folder tree.
 DataChunks are then automatically created HDF5 datasets inside the *Dataset* folder, containing a `/data` dataset inside them with the actual data.

-This backend is useful for testing multi-processing Engines (Joblib with `multiprocessing` and MPI) as the on-disk storage makes easy to distribute h`5py.Dataset` instances over the processes without corrupting the underlying data.
+This backend is useful for testing multi-processing Engines (Joblib with `multiprocessing` and MPI) as the on-disk storage makes easy to distribute `h5py.Dataset` instances over the processes without corrupting the underlying data.

 Although it is a *test* backend, it is probably very efficient and could replace standard `h5py` in extremely parallel scenarios, as DataChunks are separate HDF5 files and thus, it would allow for complete parallelization (both read and write) as long as no 2 processes access the same DataChunk simultaneously.

+Connection parameters: \
+`Connection(name, directory='.')`

+- name (string): The directory name used to hold the HDF5 datasets, the directory should exist.
+- directory (string): The path where the name will be searched.
+The current directory is used by default.

 ### Ceph

 Ceph backend connects to a Ceph Cluster.
-Cluster and Pool objects act as a connection to the cluster and the pools/streams within it.
+Connection object act as a connection to the cluster and a pool within it.
 Creation or deletion of pools happens directly in the Object Store and similarly, a pool can create, retrieve or remove Datasets, represented as Ceph Objects with metadata and lookup information for the DataChunks that contain the appropiate data.
 DataChunks are another type of Ceph Objects that contain the numerical data in binarized numpy arrays format.

+Connection parameters: \
+`Connection(name, conffile='ceph.conf', timeout=5, client_id=None)`

+- name (string): The ceph pool name, used for storing the dataset objects, the pool should exist.
+- conffile (string): The ceph configuration file path.
+Defaults to 'ceph.conf' in current directory.
+- timeout (int): The connection timeout.
+(Default: 5 seconds)
+- client_id: The ceph client id, e.g: client.user.
+(Default: None)

 ## Engines